Weary from political strife and a pandemic, some Americans are fleeing the country

 “I thought people were going to come to their senses,” she said.
 “But it’s just become more menacing, more radicalized.”

-A 70-year-old woman in Laguna Beach has similar concerns as she tries to capitalize on her parents’ Canadian citizenship.
+A 70-year-old woman in Laguna Beach, Calif., has similar concerns as she tries to capitalize on her parents’ Canadian citizenship.
 Though she was born in the United States, she’s trying to prove she has birthright citizenship in Canada.

 The retired patient advocate, who spoke on the condition of anonymity out of fear of retaliation by anti-Semitic groups and Trump supporters, said her family moved to Canada in 1921 to escape pogroms in Russia and immigrated to the United States in 1949.

-When a genealogist sent her documents, and images of her parents shortly after they immigrated to Canada, it elicited a visceral reaction that “seemed to pull together all the fears I’d been holding about what was happening in our country.”
+When a genealogist sent her documents along with images of her parents shortly after they immigrated to Canada, it elicited a visceral reaction that “seemed to pull together all the fears I’d been holding about what was happening in our country.”

 Her mother-in-law’s story about when the Nazis took power in Germany roared back into her consciousness.
 She is awaiting her dad’s Canadian birth certificate from Quebec to help with acquiring a Canadian certificate.